reuben-thomas/tp/docs/UserGuide.md

 java version "17.0.14.fx-zulu" 2021-10-19 LTS
 ```

-#### 2. Download DeskFlow
+#### Step 2.
+Download DeskFlow

 DeskFlow is available as a Java ARchive (JAR) file, terminating in `.jar`.
 Install the JAR file from our latest
 release [here](https://github.com/AY2425S2-CS2103T-T10-2/tp/releases).

-#### 3. Creating a DeskFlow Home Folder
+#### Step 3.
+Creating a DeskFlow Project Folder

-A home folder is the directory where the DeskFlow application's `.jar`, as well as your data files, will be stored.
+A project folder is the directory where the DeskFlow application's `.jar`, as well as your data files, will be stored.
 We recommend creating a new folder in your home directory called `DeskFlow` for this purpose.
 Copy the previously
 downloaded `DeskFlow.jar` file into this folder.